chunnodu/blog/content/posts/Reading List 2020.md

 18. Meditation - Jim Downing
 19. Autobiography of Malcom X (a)
 20. Inspired: How to create technology products customers love.

+21. How to Get Rich - Felix Dennis